 What is APR?

-With most types of loans, like personal loans, mortgages or auto financing, APR — not to be confused with the APY on deposits — refers to your yearly interest rate rolled up with some of the additional costs of taking out the loan.
+With most types of loans, like personal loans, mortgage loans or auto financing, APR — not to be confused with the APY on deposits — refers to your yearly interest rate rolled up with some of the additional costs of taking out the loan.

 Credit cards are the exception.
 With credit cards, your APR and the interest rate are the same thing.
 The annual rate is used to determine how much extra you'll owe when you carry a balance on your credit card from month to month.

-But with the other kinds of loans, think of your interest rate as the base cost of borrowing money month to month, while APR refers to an overall cost of borrowing once fees and expenses are included.
+But with the other kinds of loans, think of your interest rate as the base cost of borrowing money month to month, while APR refers to a total cost of borrowing once fees and expenses are included.

 It's important to note that lenders don't have to include all costs in the APR, so — when you're comparing loan terms — be sure to find out what is and is not included in the APR.